shawnweisfeld/RockPaperScissorsBoom/challenges/Setup.md

 1. In Azure Cloud Shell, make sure `git status` is showing you the proper branch
 1. In Azure Cloud Shell, make sure `docker images` command runs successfuly (without error).
 1. In Azure Cloud Shell, make sure `docker-machine ls` is showing you your Docker-machine successfuly (without error).
 1. In Azure DevOps (Boards), make sure you have your backlog populated.
-From the Boards view, you could now drag and drop this user story associated to this Challenge to the `Done/Resolved` column, congrats! ;)
+From the Boards view, you could now drag and drop this user story associated to this Challenge to the `Resolved` or `Closed` column, congrats! ;)
 1. In Azure Cloud Shell, let's play with the following commands: `ls -la`, `git version`, `az --version`, `docker images`, `code .`, etc.

 ## Tips